-These are all examples of the ways that posters and flyers can be remarkably effective in getting your message out to the public.
-Read on to find out how you can make and use posters and flyers as part of your organization's communications plan.
+Posters and flyers can be a remarkably effective way of getting your message out to the public.
+Whether you want to generate support for a project, raise awareness about an event, or inform the public about a community issue, posters and flyers help you communicate with community members.
+This section discusses how you can make an use posters and flyers as part of your organization's communications plan.

 What are posters and flyers?